Nature failure is inevitable,

 Exhibitions:

-Are They Rocks or Clouds?, solo show, curated by Alessandro Dandini de Sylva (Bucharest, ro, 2023)
+Are They Rocks or Clouds?, Switch Lab and IIC Bucharest, solo show, curated by Alessandro Dandini de Sylva (Bucharest, ro, 2023)

 Earthlings, Atelier Néerlandais, curated by Jenny Smets (Paris, fr, 2021)